sporksmith/walking-onions-wip/specs/05-extending-circuits.md

           can be sent back from the extending relay when the client specifies multiple indices.

-  [04] -- SNIP_Request -- a single byte, sent away from the client.
+  [04] -- SNIP_Request -- a 32-bit index number, or a single zero
+          byte, sent away from the client.
 If the byte is 0, the originator does not want a SNIP.
-If the byte is 1, the originator does want a SNIP.
-Other values are unspecified and SHOULD be ignored.
+Otherwise, the originator does want a SNIP containing the router and the specified index.
+Other values are unspecified.

           By default, EXTENDED2 cells are sent with a SNIP iff the EXTENDED2 cell used a snip_index link specifier, and